Posterno/posterno-elementor/readme.txt

 == Changelog ==

-= 1.1.0 25 January 2020 =
+= 1.1.0 26 January 2020 =

+- Added: "Listing card" skin to the Elementor Pro "Archive posts" element.
+- Added: 2 new settings to control template overrides for taxonomy and single listing pages.
+- Tweak: updated markup of archive template loop powered by Elementor pro
 - Deprecated: Listings query widget can no longer be used with Elementor Pro when building a custom taxonomy archive template.
 Please refer [to the documentation](https://docs.posterno.com/article/692-elementor-pro-custom-taxonomy-archive-page) for up to date info.
-- Added: "Listing card" skin to the Elementor Pro "Archive posts" element.

 = 1.0.1 28th April 2020 =